 The Authority is subject to normal risks associated with its operations including property damage, personal injury and employee dishonesty.
 All risks are managed through the purchase of commercial insurance.
-There are two pending claims, neither of which are expected to exceed insurance coverage limits if and when settled.
+There are no pending claims against the Authority as of December 31, 2022.
 There have been no losses exceeding insurance coverage, and there have been no decreases in insurance coverage over the last three years.